NunoLealF/Serra/README.md

 - Some way of going to and from real mode **Done**
 - Interrupts and exceptions **Done (but a little bare-bones)**
 - E820 / memory map **Done**
-- A physical memory manager
-- VESA/EDID
+- CPUID (?)
-- PCI (long, but doesn't rely on ACPI)
+- PCI (a little difficult, but doesn't rely on ACPI)
 - ATA PIO, along with basic storage
+- A basic filesystem driver (supporting int 13h, ATAPI, maybe NVMe or USB?)
+- VESA/EDID (?)
-- ACPI (this is long); I might leave this for later, tbh.
+- ACPI (this is really complicated, idk if it's worth the benefit)

 ### Common stage (?????h)